Saturday, September 2, 2023

 A young Martin Scorsese visiting the set of Vandals

-My dreams are not typically nightmares, but they often involve oblique exclusions, subtle usurpations.
-I usually don’t remember my dreams (beyond a feeling of befuddled let-down) but today was an exception, probably the longest chunk of narrative I’ve ever dragged up from the dreamwork.
+Though not exactly nightmares, my dreams often subject me to oblique exclusions, subtle usurpations.
+I usually don’t remember them (beyond a feeling of befuddled let-down) but today ....
+I think it's the longest chunk of narrative I’ve ever dragged up from the dreamwork.
+And it seems more or less a novel-length version of what my dreams usually are.

-It was a cool early morning, around 7:00 a.m., and I was riding a bus through some California suburb.
-I wasn’t sure where the bus was headed, but when I saw we were passing through an Asian neighborhood, mostly Chinese, I decided to get off.
+It was a cool early morning, around 7:00 a.m.
+I was riding a bus through some California suburb.
+I wasn’t sure where the bus was headed, but when I saw we were passing through an Asian neighborhood, I decided to get off.

 I stood on the sidewalk in the clear morning air, surrounded by suburban houses, grass yards.
 Two boys in a yard noticed me, began talking about me in Chinese, not knowing I could understand.
 A face glanced out at me from a window.
 Typical quiet morning reactions to a newcomer.

-I saw a little café on the corner, decided to go in.
+On the corner was a little café, and I went in.
 There were no customers.
 An olive-skinned woman of about 25, Central Asian rather than Chinese, brought my coffee to the table, then sat down across from me.
 She wore a skin-fitting powder blue silk top.
 She was beautiful, educated, oddly animated for so early in the morning.
-She started telling me about her life.
-She gestured, joked, and as I was just beginning to get seriously charmed, I realized that her younger brother was inside her left sleeve—that he was, somehow, also wearing the blue silk top.
+She began telling me about her life.
+She gestured, joked, and just as I was beginning to get seriously charmed, I realized that her younger brother was inside her left sleeve—that he was, somehow, also wearing the blue silk top.
 His head finally emerged from near her shoulder.

 Then I was at another table talking to the patron, her father, a melancholy Sikh man in his 70s.